Belgium's Energy Market: A Trader's Guide

 Here are a few more fascinating details buried in the report that reveal the true complexity of Belgium's energy market:

-- Belgium's electricity consumption per capita has actually been falling since 2006 (from 9,079 kWh to 7,182 kWh in 2024), suggesting successful efficiency measures or economic shifts - yet they're planning to more than double total consumption by 2050 through electrification.
+- Belgium's electricity consumption per capita has been falling since 2006 (from 9,079 kWh to around 6,900 kWh in 2025), yet total consumption held steady at 80.1 TWh as population grew.
+They're still planning to more than double consumption by 2050 through electrification.
 This massive reversal in consumption trends could catch demand forecasters completely off-guard.

-- Demand-side management was actually contracted in recent Capacity Remuneration Mechanism auctions, signalling that industrial demand response is becoming a real, priced market asset rather than just a theoretical flexibility option.
+- The CRM auction results tell a story: 1.6 GW of new-build battery storage contracted for 2029-30, alongside demand-side management and existing gas capacity.
+Battery is winning on economics.
+Industrial demand response is becoming a real, priced market asset rather than just a theoretical flexibility option.
 Smart traders should be modelling this as a new volatility dampener.

 - The Federal Planning Bureau admits Belgium will likely achieve only 32% emissions reduction by 2030 versus the planned 47%, and may not reach net-zero by 2050 under current policies.
 This gap between ambition and reality suggests either dramatic policy interventions are coming or significant carbon credit purchases will be needed.